cg-tuwien/Auto-Vk-Toolkit/docs/meshlets.md

 }
 ```

-#### Example That Uses a 3rd Party Library
+#### Example That Uses a 3rd Party Library:

-An example about how [meshoptimizer](https://github.com/zeux/meshoptimizer) _could_ be used via the custom division function that can be passed to `gvk::divide_into_meshlets()`:
+An example about how [meshoptimizer](https://github.com/zeux/meshoptimizer) **can** be used via the custom division function that can be passed to `gvk::divide_into_meshlets()`:

 Please note: meshoptimizer expects `aMaxIndices` to be divisible by 4.
-Use 124 for Nvidia!
+The value 124 has been recommended for Nvidia!

 ```C++
 [](const std::vector<glm::vec3>& tVertices, const std::vector<uint32_t>& aIndices,